ODA Fee Guide, Dental Costs Explained

 - Porcelain fused to metal crowns

-- Full metal crowns, including Gold crowns
+- Full metal crowns, including gold crowns

 Dental crowns are considered a major restorative service under all dental insurance plans and may or may not be covered by your dental insurance.
 Be sure to find out from your dental insurance plan provider how much you are eligible for before going ahead with dental treatment.
 Your dentist can help you submit an predetermination to your dental insurance.